 22. Side Braids

-Side braids are the easy way to create a faux undercut or take a side-swept wavy hairstyle to the next level.
-These braids start at the hairline and move up towards the crown of the head instead of straight back.
+Side braids can easily create a faux undercut or take a side swept hairstyle to the next level.
+These braided hairstyles start at the hairline and move up towards the crown of the head instead of straight back.
 As a result, they have an unusual and striking appearance.
-Adding extensions to the braids and leaving the rest of the hair free gives the side braids style an on-trend asymmetric angle.
-It’s a bold contrast, and the result is a modern, chic look that’s flattering to most face shapes.
+Adding hair extensions to the braids and leaving the rest of the hair free gives the side braids style an on-trend asymmetric angle.
+It’s a bold contrast, resulting in a modern, chic look that’s flattering to most face shapes.

 23. Senegalese Twist Braids

 Senegalese twists are also called rope twists because of the thick, rope-like braids that form using this technique.
 The twists are a protective style because the process involves wrapping hair extensions around your natural hair before the twisting begins.
 As a result, your hair won’t be exposed to environmental pollution, and there’s no need for heat styling or chemical treatments.
 Plus, the twists can last up to four months!
-It’s recommended to use synthetic hair rather than human hair extensions to get the signature ultra-smooth and silky finish of Senegalese twists.
-You’ll need to thoroughly dry your hair with a hairdryer – on a cool setting – every time you wash it.
+Using synthetic hair rather than human hair extensions is recommended to get Senegalese twists’ signature ultra-smooth and silky finish.
+You’ll need to dry your hair with a hairdryer thoroughly – on a cool setting – every time you wash it.

 24. Halo Braid

-A more advanced version of the crown braid, the halo braid sits much higher on your head.
-To create the style, sweep all your hair to one side and begin Dutch braiding it from left to right, starting at your temple but about an inch back.
+A more advanced version of the crown braid, the halo braid, sits much higher on your head.
+To create the braided hairstyle, sweep all your hair to one side and begin Dutch braiding it from left to right, starting at your temple but about an inch back.
 Starting there will make the halo look more raised and less like the crown braid.
 The braid will begin to coil around your head as you add more and more sections.
 Once you’ve run out of hair to braid, twist the final pieces of hair and tuck them away.
-A halo braid is a beautiful hairstyle for a formal event – particularly in summer – and is a great way to show off statement earrings too.
+A halo braid is one of the most beautiful braided hairstyles for a formal events.

 25. Ghana Braids

-Ghana braids are a versatile and intricate hairstyle.
-While the term ‘Ghana braids’ can apply to a wide variety of different braiding patterns, each one starts with micro braids which slowly taper back, getting wider and fuller as more hair is added.
+Ghana braids are versatile and intricate types of braids.
+While the term ‘Ghana braids’ can apply to various braiding patterns, each one starts with micro braids, which slowly taper back, getting wider and fuller as more hair is added.
 The classic way to wear them is to braid front to back, but you can also start at the crown of your head or go side to side.

 26. Micro Braids

-Braids and ombré hair are a perfect match because the natural weaving pattern makes the transition between colours look soft and seamless.
-Whether your colour transition is the classic blonde-brunette or something more out there, like green-blue, braids will complement it perfectly.
+Braids and ombré hair are a perfect match because the natural weaving pattern makes the transition between colors look soft and seamless.
+Whether your color transition is the classic blonde brunette or something more out there, like green-blue, braids will complement it perfectly.
 One excellent option is the six-strand braid.
 While more complicated than a standard three-strand plait, it’s sure to get you plenty of compliments.

 28. Tree Braids